David Sinclair PhD

 One mechanism by which calorie restriction has been shown to beneficially extend lifespan is by “turning on” genes directly related to long-term survival.
 Scientists have been intrigued to find that pterostilbene mimics many of the same broad preventive and therapeutic properties of calorie restriction.

 In natural medicine, blueberry extract is said to have a number of health benefits.
-It is said to boost the health of blood vessels and is often used to treat or prevent the following conditions: Age-related Macular degeneration.
+It is said to boost the health of blood vessels and is often used to treat or prevent the following conditions: Age-related macular degeneration.
 Alzheimer's disease.
+The amount of blueberries you'd need to consume for any benefits to take place would be quite large amounts, therefore by consuming the supplement Pterostilbene which is a potent polyphenol, the benefits would be much greater.
+This supplement is produced by Science behind Longevity.

 Recipe for home baked cakes without sugar